What Are the Pros and Cons of Owning a Dog Kennel?

 Taking the dog for a walk and playtime is also a bonding time and a great way to connect with the pups and ensure they get the best care possible.

 Eventually, you stand a chance of becoming an expert with dogs.
-This is because you will be inured with a wealth of experience from this endeavor.
+This is because you will be benefited by a wealth of experience from this endeavor.

 Be sure to kiss boredom goodbye here because the dog kennel can keep you busy.